Ant3ney/koko-flavor-footer-power-struggle-kitchen-crew/readme.md

    a.
 Migrate backend code to front end.
 4. Add code to load in audio before start menu is displayed.
 5. Make small QA tweaks where possible.
+   In chapter 03 of the story, a lot of dialog is missing.
+   Extend credits to include all voice actors.

+# Development

+All occurrences of BackEnd Offline will be followed by commented out code that fetches data from back end.
+When new backend solution presents itself.
+Re-implement fetch code.